shawnnguyenmck/shawnnguyenmck.github.io/README.md

 and understand the effects of network failures and message loss, and ways to mitigate these scenarios.

 ## *What happens after finishing this course?
 Congrats!
 You're a systems expert now (not).
-Jokes aside, this course is simply an intro to the fascinating but complex world of distributed systems.
+Jokes aside, this course is simply a brief intro to the fascinating but complex world of distributed systems.
 Hopefully this course has piqued your curiousity.
 After this course, we'll aim to continue this series once every 2 weeks, where we will actually dive into popular distributed system recipes, tools, and frameworks used in production environments, and understand